 Blue Capital Global Reinsurance Fund Limited (the "Company") is an exempted closed-ended mutual fund company incorporated under the laws of Bermuda and listed on the London Stock Exchange's Specialist Fund Market ("SFM") with a secondary listing on the Bermuda Stock Exchange ("BSX").
-Trading in the Company's shares commenced on 6 December 2012, at which time the Company raised \$100.11 million from an initial public offering ("IPO") of 100.1 million ordinary shares of the Company ("Ordinary Shares"), \$50 million of which was invested by Montpelier Reinsurance Ltd. ("Montpelier Re"), a wholly owned subsidiary of Montpelier Re Holdings Ltd. (NYSE: MRH) ("Montpelier"), which in turn wholly owns Blue Capital Management Ltd., the Company's investment manager (the "Manager").
+Trading in the Company's shares commenced on 6 December 2012, at which time the Company raised \$100.1 million from an initial public offering of 100.1 million ordinary shares of the Company ("Ordinary Shares"), \$50 million of which was invested by Montpelier Reinsurance Ltd. ("Montpelier Re").

 Pursuant to a 12-month placing programme initiated on 16 April 2013 (the "2013-14 Placing Programme"), the Company raised an additional \$75.3 million.
-After the close of the 2013-14 Placing Programme in April of 2014, the Company initiated another placing programme on 20 November 2014 (the "2014-15 Placing Programme" and together with the 2013-14 Placing Programme, the "Placing Programmes").
+After the close of the 2013-14 Placing Programme in April of 2014, the Company initiated a second placing programme on 20 November 2014 (the "2014-15 Placing Programme" and together with the 2013-14 Placing Programme, the "Placing Programmes").
 The first placing under the 2014-15 Placing Programme raised an additional \$21.2 million on 28 November 2014.
-To date, since its IPO, the Company has raised an additional \$96.5 million through the Placing Programmes.
-The Company also raised an additional \$6.9 million on 6 May 2014 in order to satisfy market demand.
+To date, since its initial public offering, the Company has raised an additional \$96.5 million through the Placing Programmes.
+The Company also raised an additional \$6.9 million by issue of further Ordinary Shares on 6 May 2014 in order to satisfy market demand.

-The Company provides investors access to risk premia from the reinsurance industry and achieved an increase in NAV of 8.8 per cent inclusive of dividends to Shareholders during 2014.
+The Company provides investors access to risk premia from the reinsurance industry and achieved an increase in net asset value ("NAV") of 9.6 per cent. inclusive of dividends during 2015.